Achievable logoAchievable logo

 • Employee contributions are always 100% vested

 *Some employers match employee contributions as a workplace benefit.
 For example, a company offers to match 100% of employee contributions, up to 5% of their salary.
 If an employee saves 5% of their salary, the employer matches the contribution (allowing the employee to effectively save 10% of their salary).
-Employers usually apply vesting periods of five years or less, which means an employee quitting their position within the vesting period loses part or all of the employer match.
+Employers usually apply vesting periods of about five years or less, which means an employee quitting their position within the vesting period loses part or all of the employer match.

-Every qualified plan is governed by a plan document that must be created before it is offered to employees.
-This document identifies the rules of the plan, including:
+Every qualified plan is governed by a plan document, which must be created before the plan is offered to employees.
+The plan document spells out the plan’s rules, including:

 • Who can contribute to the plan